 emerging markets; mergers & acquisitions; corporate strategy; organizational learning

-Hongyu Xiao is a third year doctoral student in the PhD program in Applied Economics at Wharton.
+Hongyu Xiao is a doctoral student in the PhD program in Applied Economics at Wharton.
 His research interests are in urban economics, housing and real estate, economics of innovation, and industrial organization.
 Before coming to Wharton, he graduated from Cornell University in 2011 with a B.A. majoring in Economics and Astronomy, and in 2012 with a M.P.S. in Applied Statistics.
 His current work focuses on the effect of commuting distance on innovator productivity and retail banking competition.

 innovation; patent; commuting distance; productivity; agglomeration effects; competition; credit unions; entry barriers